Home and Hospital Teaching

 - Physical Condition - Licensed physician or certified nurse practitioner must complete the HHT application and treatment plan.

-- Emotional/Behavioral Condition - Licensed psychiatrist or psychologist providing on-going treatment must complete the HHT application and treatment plan.
+- Emotional/Behavioral Condition - Licensed psychiatrist, psychologist, or certified psychiatric nurse practitioner providing on-going treatment must complete the HHT application and treatment plan.

 Initiation of Services